vguerra/FlightDelayPrediction/report/README.md

 The definition for the target labels are the ones defined in the paper:
 - D1 contains delayed flights due only to extreme weather or NAS, or a combination of them.
-- D2 includes delayed flights affected by extreme weather, plus those ones for which NAS delay is greater than or equal to the delay threshold.
+- D2 includes delayed flights affected by extreme weather, plus those for which NAS delay is greater than or equal to the delay threshold.
 - D3 includes delayed flights affected by extreme weather or NAS, even if not exclusively.
 - D4 contains all delayed flights.